danemacmillan/daner/README.md

-# Daner Theme for Ghost
+# Daner theme for Ghost

 The [Daner](https://github.com/danemacmillan/daner/) theme for [Ghost](https://github.com/tryghost/ghost/).

 This is a work in progress.
 When the theme is complete, CSS will be reformatted.

+## How it looks

+The theme is currently in use for my personal blog located at https://danemacmillan.com.

 ## Copyright & License